 Assignment Description % of final mark Due Group Presentation 45-minute presentation 25 To be delivered during tutorials 7-10.
-Slides submission: Friday, March 1 at 5 PM. • Attendance during lectures and tutorials and problem-set submission Ongoing requirement throughout the course.
+Slides submission: Friday, February 28 at 5 PM.
+Attendance during lectures and tutorials and problem-set submission Ongoing requirement throughout the course.
 A register (attendance record) will be maintained during lectures and tutorials to track attendance.
-Final Exam In-person closed-book examination 70 May exam diet.
+In-person closed-book examination 70 May exam diet.

 The participation mark is based on students' attendance to lectures 3-10, 6 tutorials and their submission of solutions to the 2 problem sets covered during tutorials held on weeks 4 and 5.
 Each of these individual components has a value of one or zero if the requirement is not met.
 This means that a student who missed only one lecture but attended all tutorials and submitted all problem sets got a final mark of 15/16.
 The participation component represents 5% of the final mark for the course.
-Please note that all problem set assignments are due at 17:00 on Thursday of the tutorial's week and any submission after that will receive a zero on the participation component.
-The same applies to unexcused absences from lectures and tutorials.